PlanktoScope/forklift/README.md

 - Thoughtfulness: Its design must be rigorous, deliberate, and considerate of how it will impact people.
 We must not commit to new features or changes in system behavior until we thoroughly understand their consequences.
 - Transparency: Its architecture and behavior must be sufficiently simple and easy to observe, fully explain, fully understand, troubleshoot, and learn from.

-Currently, development of Forklift prioritizes the needs of the PlanktoScope community; decisions are made by the PlanktoScope software's maintainer in consultation with the PlanktoScope community.
+Currently, development of Forklift prioritizes the needs of the PlanktoScope community; decisions are made by the PlanktoScope software's maintainer in consultation with the PlanktoScope community in meetings open to the entire community.

 ### Architecture

 Forklift consists of:

-- The `forklift` tool, a single self-contained executable file which provides interfaces (currently only a command-line interface, though a browser app is also planned) for managing the configuration of apps deployed on a Docker host.
+- The `forklift` tool, a single self-contained executable file which provides user interfaces (currently only a command-line interface, though a browser app is also planned) for managing the configuration of apps deployed on a Docker host.
 - The Forklift specifications (in the `docs/specs` directory), which describe the syntax, structure, and semantics of configuration files and Git repositories used by the forklift tool.
 - Publicly-hosted Git repositories (e.g. on GitHub) complying with the Forklift specifications.
 - Container image registries (e.g. Docker Hub or the GitHub Container Registry) complying with the OCI Distribution Specification.